Dynamic Topological Data Analysis of Functional Human Brain Networks: Methods

-While TDE implicitly fuses the dynamic aspect of the time series into a cloud point, one distinct advantage of the proposed Dynamic-TDA method is that the dynamic topological aspect of the time series can be easily extracted.
+respectively.
+Unlike TDE, which implicitly incorporates the dynamic features of the time series into a point cloud, Dynamic Embedding has the distinct advantage of easily extracting the dynamic topological characteristics of the time series.

+Figure \ref{fig:tde_schematic} illustrates the difference between TDE and Dynamic Embedding.
+A univariate time series is constructed as

+and used in TDE with window sizes \(M = 3, 5\).
+For the window size \(M = 3\), TDE produces a static point cloud in \(\mathbb{R}^3\).
+The coordinates are color-coded: red for the \(x\)-coordinate, green for the \(y\)-coordinate, and blue for the \(z\)-coordinate.
+TDE reveals a cyclic pattern due to the periodicity of the time series.
+A trivariate time series is constructed as

+Dynamic Embedding is applied to produce a dynamically changing point cloud in \(\mathbb{R}^3\).
+Due to the periodicity, it warps around to form a closed loop.
+The coordinates are color-coded as red (\(x\)-coordinate), green (\(y\)-coordinate), and blue (\(z\)-coordinate), each corresponding to one of the time series.
+The Dynamic Embedding also reveals the cyclic pattern resulting from the periodicity of the time series.